gofractally/psibase/doc/https.md

   2. Use the `psibase -a http://psibase.127.0.0.1.sslip.io:8079 upload` command to upload updated app build artifacts.

 ## Running an app server in dev mode for faster iteration

-This uses the existing `FractalSys` app at `services/user/FractalSys/ui` as the example.

 1. Create a copy of `.env.sample` named `.env` in the `ui` directory with `VITE_SECURE_LOCAL_DEV=true`
 2. Verify that the `vite.config.ts` file points at the proper location for the SSL cert and key.